 No preference is given to Oklahoma residents.

 Yes.
-There is a Medical Humanities minor that is open to any honors-eligible student enrolled at OU.
+There is a Medical Humanities Minor that is open to any honors-eligible (3.4 GPA) student enrolled at OU.
 This way, all high-achieving students at the university may enrich their understanding of social, cultural, ethical, political, economic, and spiritual dimensions of health, disease, and medicine.
-Through the MH minor, you can enjoy all of the curricular aspects of the MHSP.
+Through the MH minor, you can enjoy all the curricular aspects of the MHSP.

-On average we receive ~150 applications per year.
-We invite approximately 15 to 20 applicants for interviews (all interviews currently being conducted via ZOOM due to the threat of coronavirus).
+On average we receive over 200 applications per year.
+We invite approximately 20 applicants for interviews (all interviews are currently being conducted via ZOOM due to the threat of coronavirus).

 Of the students invited to interview for the MHSP, between 5 and 8 students are accepted into the program.